StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 # VMware vSphere

-## What is the VMWare vSphere StackPack?
+## What is the VMware vSphere StackPack?

 The VMware vSphere StackPack is used to create a near real-time synchronization with VMware vSphere.